Omer-Secure/password-manager/README.md

-### **`pass-manager`**: A Secure Command-Line Password Manager
+### **`password-manager`**: A Secure Command-Line Password Manager

-`pass-manager` is a Python-based command-line tool for managing passwords with robust AES-256 encryption.
+`password-manager` is a Python-based command-line tool for managing passwords with robust AES-256 encryption.
 It ensures your passwords are securely stored, retrieved, and managed with ease.

 ---